 - Patented native, full catalog capability: Provides a native, full catalog of every image in the backup repository, enabling immediate identification of available recovery positions, with one-click restore.
-Wildcard scanning feature locates backup repository files to be restored. - Advanced Encryption Standard (AES)-256: Secures protected images block-by-block on the VMware host as they are read so they are also secure over the network and in the backup repository. - Full, incremental, and differential backup: Enables a complete backup cycle for protected images that is optimized for speed and resource efficiency. - Full, incremental, and hybrid replication: Provides the full range of options required to replicate VMware VMs over LANs and WANs efficiently. - Replication: Offers on- and off-site options for flexible, reliable disaster recovery. - Physical Windows Server[®] support: Supports backup and recovery of Windows physical servers, files, and folders. - Synthetic recovery: Delivers single-pass restore, reading each required block only one time from multiple full, incremental, and differential backup images in the repository for the fastest, most efficient results. - VMware vSphere[®] vMotion[®] and Storage vMotion[®] support: vSphere vMotion support ensures vRanger automatically protects VMware VMs as they move from one host to another, even when backup jobs are running.
-It also ensures vRanger follows VM storage disks when they are relocated to different data stores; locks VM storage disks when vRanger accesses the disks during a job. - Agent-less job execution, patent-pending: Uses binary injection at run time on VMware ESXi hosts; eliminates burdens of license tracking and maintenance upgrades. - Advanced savepoint management: Lets you manage and use multiple point-in-time copies of backup and replica images for precise image, file, and object restores. - Dynamic resource management: Optimizes real-time use of critical resources; ensures efficiency and that jobs complete faster without exceeding resource capacity. - Job multi-streaming: Lets you run multiple backup, restore, and replication jobs simultaneously for dramatic improvement in performance times. - Direct-to-target (D2T) architecture: Distributes job execution and movement of data with optimal efficiency to improve data protection and ensure seamless scalability. - Inline data validation: Tests integrity of captured data on the source block-by- block as it is read; ensures image recovery from the backup repository and replica-image usability. - Remote management: Lets you manage data protection jobs through a central console over LAN and WAN connections for control of all systems and sites in an environment. - PowerShell[®] access: Automate scripts for protection jobs, reducing administrative burdens and human error.
+Wildcard scanning feature locates backup repository files to be restored. - One-step catalog recovery: Provides advanced search (including wildcards) and right-click recovery selection directly from the management console to speed restore of VMs, savepoints and hosts with native catalog. - Advanced Encryption Standard (AES)-256: Secures protected images block-by-block on the VMware host as they are read so they are also secure over the network and in the backup repository. - Full, incremental, and differential backup: Enables a complete backup cycle for protected images that is optimized for speed and resource efficiency. - Full and incremental replication: Provides the full range of options required to replicate VMware VMs over LANs and WANs efficiently. - · Replication: Offers on and off-site options for flexible, reliable disaster recovery. - Supports backup and replication of encrypted VMware vSphere VMs: Provides the full range of options required to backup, restore, replicate, failover, and failback encrypted virtual machines. - Physical Windows Server[®] support: Supports backup and recovery of Windows physical servers, files, and folders. - Synthetic recovery: Delivers single-pass restore, reading each required block only one time from multiple full, incremental, and differential backup images in the repository for the fastest, most efficient results. - VMware vSphere[®] vMotion[®] and Storage vMotion[®] support: vSphere vMotion support ensures vRanger automatically protects VMware VMs as they move from one host to another, even when backup jobs are running.
+It also ensures vRanger follows VM storage disks when they are relocated to different data stores; locks VM storage disks when vRanger accesses the disks during a job. - Agent-less job execution, patent-pending: Uses binary injection at run time on VMware ESXi hosts; eliminates burdens of license tracking and maintenance upgrades. - Advanced savepoint management: Lets you manage and use multiple point-in-time copies of backup and replica images for precise image, file, and object restores. - Dynamic resource management: Optimizes real-time use of critical resources; ensures efficiency and that jobs complete faster without exceeding resource capacity. - Job multi-streaming: Lets you run multiple backup, restore, and replication jobs simultaneously for dramatic improvement in performance times. - Direct-to-target (D2T) architecture: Distributes job execution and movement of data with optimal efficiency to improve data protection and ensure seamless scalability. - FIPS-compatible: Address government data security requirements with vRanger Crypto Module, compatible with FIPS 140-2 Level. - Inline data validation: Tests integrity of captured data on the source block-by-block as it is read; ensures image recovery from the backup repository and replica-image usability. - Remote management: Lets you manage data protection jobs through a central console over LAN and WAN connections for control of all systems and sites in an environment. - PowerShell[®] access: Automate scripts for protection jobs, reducing administrative burdens and human error.